eic/epic-prod/docs/RECO/25.08.0/index.md

             60GeV , Sub-directory or File Count:1
                 3to50deg , Sub-directory or File Count:1068
         proton , Sub-directory or File Count:8
-            100MeV , Sub-directory or File Count:2
+            100MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:10
                 3to50deg , Sub-directory or File Count:35
                 45to135deg , Sub-directory or File Count:23
-            10GeV , Sub-directory or File Count:2
+            10GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:119
                 3to50deg , Sub-directory or File Count:203
                 45to135deg , Sub-directory or File Count:285
-            1GeV , Sub-directory or File Count:2
+            1GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:17
                 3to50deg , Sub-directory or File Count:37
                 45to135deg , Sub-directory or File Count:38
-            200MeV , Sub-directory or File Count:2
+            200MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:13
                 3to50deg , Sub-directory or File Count:31
                 45to135deg , Sub-directory or File Count:31
-            20GeV , Sub-directory or File Count:2
+            20GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:242
                 3to50deg , Sub-directory or File Count:381
                 45to135deg , Sub-directory or File Count:417
-            2GeV , Sub-directory or File Count:2
+            2GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:22
                 3to50deg , Sub-directory or File Count:91
                 45to135deg , Sub-directory or File Count:57
-            500MeV , Sub-directory or File Count:2
+            500MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:17
                 3to50deg , Sub-directory or File Count:31
                 45to135deg , Sub-directory or File Count:32
-            5GeV , Sub-directory or File Count:2
+            5GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:57
                 3to50deg , Sub-directory or File Count:101
                 45to135deg , Sub-directory or File Count:128
 epic_craterlake_without_zdc , Sub-directory or File Count:2